Staff Funding

 The Friends arranged a Sound Recording Course, comprising three workshops, experimenting with a variety of commercial and improvised recording devices to capture the natural sounds of the reserve.

 See the event report for more details of what went on.
-It is intended to repeat the course in the near future.
+It is intended to repeat the course in the future.

 Drone Films